“You’ve lied to me for as long as I’ve known you.”

 GM: “That feels very good,” says Gui.
 He doesn’t sigh under her expert touch, being long past the physiological need, but Jade can feel tension leaving his body.
 “You weren’t kidding about dead muscles still being able to feel.”

 “I’ve thought about boats before,” he continues.
 “Sailing up the Mississippi.
 The pr-”

 The door slams open.
 Four figures stride in, their footsteps masked by the lab’s soundproofed walls.
 Laura Melton.
 A comely redhead who smells like Kindred.
 The Gamberro.
-He smiles, showing fangs, and Jade suddenly smells that he is Kindred, too.
+He smiles, showing fangs, and Jade hears no heartbeat from his chest.
 ‘Michael’ walks at the group’s head.